corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

   ...
 }
 ```
-If a CorDapp's *distribution mechanism* is not associated with any *download adaptor* - then no CorDapp updates will be downloaded.
-Node administrators might choose to not to configure any adaptors if they would like to perform download manually.
+If some *distribution mechanism* is not associated with any *download adaptor* - then no CorDapp updates with this *distribution mechanism* will be downloaded.
+Node administrators might choose to not to configure any *download adaptors* if they would like to perform download manually.

-Each new update's signature will be verified by a *download adaptor* by default.
+Each jar's signature will be verified by a *download adaptor* by default.

 #### Notifications

-Node administrators will be able to configure custom notification for the events of 2 types:
+*Node administrators* will be able to configure custom notification for events of the following types:
-* onUpdate.
+* `onUpdate`.
 The notification will be triggered when a new update of a CorDapp is available.
-* onDeprecation.
-The notification will be triggered when an installed version of a CorDapp gets below the `minimumVersion` from the CorDapp descriptor.
+* `onDeprecation`.
+The notification will be triggered when an installed version of a CorDapp is below the `minimumVersion` from the CorDapp descriptor.

 Notification will be send via *notification adaptors*. *Notification adaptors* will be defined by a standard interface and can be implemented by users.
 Some *notification adaptors* will be provided with a reference implementation.

-*Notification adaptors* are responsible for sending a notification based on a descriptor of updated / deprecated CorDapp. *Notification adaptor* might be responsible for sending an email or dropping a message to MQ and etc. Developers will be able to integrate the Notification adaptors into their internal monitoring / alerting systems.
+*Notification adaptors* are responsible for sending a notification based on a descriptor of an updated / deprecated CorDapp and a local configuration, provided by the *node administrator*. *Notification adaptor* might be responsible for such things as sending an email or dropping a message to MQ and etc. Developers will be able to integrate the Notification adaptors with their internal monitoring / alerting systems.

 Proposed configuration:
 ```
 {
   ...